OpenSCvx/OpenSCvx/docs/UnderTheHood/vectorization_and_vmapping.md

 ## Stage 4: JAX Lowering

-Symbolic expressions are converted to executable JAX functions (in `openscvx/symbolic/lower.py`):
+Symbolic expressions for dynamics and non-convex constraints are converted to executable JAX functions (in `openscvx/symbolic/lower.py`).
+Convex constraints remain symbolic and are lowered to CVXPy later.

+### Dynamics Lowering

 ```python
 # Convert symbolic dynamics to JAX function